|The Reincarnation Case of S. Part 2|

 about souls that will reincarnate with them even before their

-pregnancy.
-(6) L.'s dream about a kind of a committee seems to
+(6) L.'s dream about some kind of committee seems to

 corroborate that souls have a say in the choice of the circumstances of